 Elegant Themes also estimated that a custom WordPress theme will cost you around $3,000-6,000 (for design and development), while a custom WordPress website will be around $6,000-15,000 (for design and development plus custom plugins).
 You can see their estimates here.

-WordPress wins.
+WordPress has better pricing than Squarespace.
 It’s a free platform, unlike Squarespace, so your spending is totally under your control.
 You can choose hosting, plugins, and themes to match your budget.
 However, even these essentials can increase your costs.
 Unexpected price hikes aren’t a danger with Squarespace’s set plans.